john9francis/radiation-modeling/time-spent-thesis.md

 - 1/29 9:18 pm 1.25 hr working on procedure section
 - 1/30 12:50 pm 2 hrs thesis class and working on pdd graph
-- 1/30 6:11 pm seeing if I can normalize the PDD graph
+- 1/30 6:11 pm 1.25 hr seeing if I can normalize the PDD graph